-One thing I love about electronic forms and online checklists is setting expectations for parents about what is required at each stage of application and enrollment.
-When parents log in to their parent portal account, they can see exactly what they need to complete when.
+With an online checklist, parents know exactly what is required at each stage of application and enrollment.
+And when parents log in to their parent portal account, they can see exactly what they need to complete when.

-Schools can take advantage of parent portal customization to show school pride.
+Schools can also take advantage of parent portal customization to show school pride.
 This is a great place to tell parents how excited you are to welcome their child to your school.

 There is an expectation from parents that their checklists are accurate.
-If an item is marked as required – they believe it is required.
+If an item is marked as required – parents believe it is required.
 If an item is marked as optional, they may or may not complete it.